 JACKSON, Miss.
 (AP) – The Jackson Police Department has seized drugs, money, guns and ammunition as a result of a tip from the community.
-Jackson police spokeswoman Colendula Green says […]
+Jackson police spokeswoman Colendula Green says in a release that detectives […]

-PEARLINGTON, Mississippi (AP) — Authorities say federal agents seized three 5-gallon buckets of liquid methamphetamine during a Friday raid of a Mississippi home and two pounds of crystal meth while […]
+PEARLINGTON, Mississippi (AP) — Authorities say federal agents seized three 5-gallon buckets of liquid methamphetamine during a Friday raid of a Mississippi home and two pounds of crystal meth while foiling a drug deal at […]

 PEARL, Miss.
 (AP) – A Colorado man has been arrested in Mississippi after a K-9 helped find about $1 million worth of drugs inside the man’s vehicle.
-Pearl spokesman Capt. […]
+Pearl spokesman Capt.
+Brian McGairty tells the Clarion-Ledger […]

 Mississippi Gov. Phil Bryant said he’s withdrawing his nomination of anti-abortion activist Terri Herring to the state Board of Health.